-But both Williams and Gurdon miss the mark.
+But Williams misses the mark.
+Completely.
 This isn’t about whether fiction has power to influence us in good and bad ways.
 There’s a huge body of research on media effects which clearly proves fiction’s power for both.
 Nor is it about the theraputic uses of dark material.

 The heart of the matter revolves around a rather mundane thing–customer service and marketing.

 Gurdon and those parents she describes in her article want a certain type of entertainment.
 For years, YA fiction has provided that type of entertainment.
 But things have changed, and the YA label isn’t reliable to them any more.
-It’s like someone who has purchased oatmeal for years is now suddenly bringing the bags home to find them filled with sardines or, even worse for the wholesome grain shopper, Twinkies.
+It’s like someone who has purchased steel cut oatmeal for years is now suddenly bringing the bags home to find them filled with sardines or, horrors, Twinkies.

 We can argue the merits of sardines and Twinkies.
 And a hundred other foods.
 We can argue the merits of certain types of stories for certain types of readers.
 And my metaphor above–maybe you think using Twinkies is unfair; maybe you would have wanted me to use something like Triscuts or Wheat Thins.
 But that’s all beside the point.

 The real problem here is that the publishers have ignored a significant segment of the market who want to buy books but can’t find the types they’re interested in.
-Either the covers and blurb material don’t help them find what they’re looking for, sometimes misleading them, or the publishers have simply made the mistake of not thinking about or underserving this market segment.
+Either the covers and blurb material don’t help them find what they’re looking for, sometimes misleading them, or the publishers have simply made the mistake of not thinking about this segment of the reading market.

 The fix is easy.
 (1) Produce more books for these folks.
 (2) Label your books in a way that makes it easy for the consumer to find what they want.
+They’re not asking for censorship.
+They’re asking for a nutrition label that lets them know what they’re getting.
 Publishers can do what the movie and gaming industries have done with rating systems that prominently display on the cover.
 Or use some other method.
 This isn’t a moral issue, it’s simply a matter of helping the right customers find your good or service.
 It’s a matter of good marketing and branding.

 And I would think, with the upheavals in the book industry today, that publishers and booksellers would want to do whatever they could to boost sales.
 Surely it doesn’t help to turn customers away because your package is confusing them.